artkonekt/history/README.md

 History::logRecentUpdate($task);
 ```

-### Job History
+## Job History

 The goal of tracking a job is to be able to show the status and updates of a background job on frontends.
-It is similar to logging, but is always scoped to a given job execution, and it has a state
+It is similar to logging, but is always scoped to a given job execution, and adds state to each job execution.

+**Features**:

+- Track the execution status of Laravel Jobs
+- Set and read the completion % of a job execution
+- Write logs for job executions
+- Detect the user that has executed the job

 ```php
 class MyJob implements \Konekt\History\Contracts\TrackableJob